geneial/geneial/README.md

     ./autobuilder.sh

-###1.2 The manual way
+###1.2 The manual way [Debug Mode]

 To build the genetic library use the following commands

+    mkdir -p build/
     cd build/
     cmake ../src
     make

-Make sure there is no Cmakecache.txt in the main directory, otherwise cmake does not work in out of source folder.
+Make sure there is no `Cmakecache.txt` in the main directory, otherwise cmake does not work in out of source folder.

 You'll find the static Libary in the `build/src/lib` library.

+####1.2.1 Make parameters
+You may add `make -j8` whereas `8` denotes the number of CPU cores, to run make multithreaded, which speeds up things.

+You may further add `make VERBOSE=1` to see whats going on.

+####1.2.2 Debug vs. Release

+By default the Debug version is build which is build without compiler optimization.
+While the Debug version is convenient for debugging and testing, it is approximately 10 times slower.
+In order to build the Release version (Optimization level 3) execute

+    cmake -D CMAKE_BUILD_TYPE=Release ../src

+in your `build`-directory.

+To compile the debug version again run

+    cmake -D CMAKE_BUILD_TYPE=Debug ../src

+You can also make different out-of-source build directories such as `debug/` or `release`.

 ###1.3 A note on compilers